arrrgi/modular-ps-prompt/README.md

 # Modular-PS-Prompt

-A Modular PowerShell CLI Prompt forked from https://github.com/Namorzyny/PSLittleTrain
+A Modular PowerShell CLI Prompt forked from [https://github.com/Namorzyny/PSLittleTrain](https://github.com/Namorzyny/PSLittleTrain).

+_The original maintainer has removed and no longer maintains the source repository._

 ## Dependencies

-Prior to installation, ensure PSReadline is installed.
-This quickest way to do this is with Chocolatey.
+Prior to installation, ensure the PSReadline module is installed.
+PowerShell >= 6.x already includes this.

+Optionally, install [posh-git](https://chocolatey.org/packages/poshgit) for git command completion.
+The quickest way to do this is with Chocolatey `choco install poshgit`.

 ## Installation